Skip to main content

 • ProfitTree will begin tracking that product using the new SKU

-• Future sales will be grouped under the new SKU
+• All sales (past and future) will be grouped under the new SKU

 What Happens When You Change an Existing SKU